dadeba/rocket/README.md

 single- and double-precision floating-point operations, including fused multiply-add.

+We plan to open-source our Rocket core generator in the near future.
+We are currently in the process of cleaning up the repository.
+Please stay tuned.

 The following table compares a 32-bit ARM Cortex-A5 core to a 64-bit RISC-V Rocket core built in the same TSMC process (40GPLUS).
 Fourth column is the ratio of RISC-V Rocket to ARM Cortex-A5.
 Both use single-instruction-issue,